-The key to understanding 2 Timothy is to understand the letter’s development as an exhortation to excel in the Teaching Ministry.
+The key to unlocking the dynamic of 2 Timothy is to understand the letter’s development as an exhortation to excel in the teaching ministry.

-Listen to the Bible for Life podcasts on 2 Timothy and the Podcasts of Nick reading “2 Timothy”
+Listen to the Bible for Life podcasts on 2 Timothy, including the podcast of Nick reading 2 Timothy.

 Read this letter through aloud in one sitting.
 Continue reading and re-reading the sections of this letter.